scientific-dev/templatify/README.md

 SUCCESS Saved "repo" as a template.
 ```

 So here repo should be something like `username/reponame`.
-But any github repo cannot be a templatify template it must have a `templatify.config.json` file in the root of it!
-Currently there is no support to import from branches.
+But any github repo cannot be a templatify template it must have a `templatify.config.json` file in the root of it.
+You can view how to convert your github repository to a templatify template [here](https://github.com/Scientific-Guy/templatify/wiki/Github-repository-to-a-template)   Currently there is no support to import from branches.
 While downloading the repo as a template it might ask you to allow template configuration, this will remove ignore files.
 And also it would have the `.git` folder with it but if you want to prevent it while using the template you can use the `--no-git` flag while using it.

 > Using the `name` field in the config file in the repo is useless because when storing the template it would be `username/reponame`.
 You can still keep the name field.